diegosalasmartinez/health-care/README.md

 This project uses [Core UI React Template](https://github.com/coreui/coreui-free-react-admin-template).

+If you see a error on the system or no data displayed on the screen, please contacte me: diesalasmart@gmail.com.

 ## Basic Usage

 You can visit the project on [Health Care](https://diegosalas-healthcare.web.app).
 You can use the following credentials to access the system: